 How Are These Cavities Treated?

-Arrested caries usually don't require surgical treatment, unless they pose a problem for tooth function, as an article in Quintessence International explains.
-If the area of decay appears dark and concerns you aesthetically, such as if it appears in the front of the mouth, then you may consider cosmetic treatments like bleaching.
+If the area of decay appears dark and concerns you aesthetically, such as, if it appears in the front of the mouth, then you may consider cosmetic treatments like bleaching.
 If you have any inactive cavities, your dentist can recommend the best option for your situation.

 Tips to Prevent Dental Decay